Murder of Giulia Cecchettin: Funeral and reactions

 On 20 November 2023, the Corriere della Sera published a letter by Giulia's older sister Elena, in which she denounced a society responsible for dismissing men who commit violent acts against women as "monsters" or mentally ill, stating that they were in fact the natural result of "patriarchy and rape culture".
 She invited all men to take responsibility, recalling friends and colleagues who displayed behaviours tolerated by society that could be the prelude to femicide, defined by her as "state murder" and a "crime of power" which society must be educated against.

 Cecchettin's funeral was held at the Abbey of Santa Giustina in Padua, officiated by the bishop of Padua Claudio Cipolla, in the presence of approximately 8,000 people and civil and military authorities; the funeral was also aired on the main Italian television channels.
 Giulia is buried next to her mother Monica, who died of cancer in autumn 2022.
 Her father Gino delivered the eulogy, urging men to change their attitudes toward women.

 On 2 February 2024, in the presence of her relatives, the University of Padua conferred an honorary degree to Giulia Cecchettin.
 Gino Cecchettin has published a book with the title Cara Giulia.
 Quello che ho imparato da mia figlia ("Dear Giulia.
 What I have learned from my daughter") about the memories of his daughter and how he lived with the grief of the loss.
 The book was released in Italy on 5 March 2024.

+In July 2026, it was announced that a film based on the case titled Se domani non torno ("If I don't return tomorrow") would be released on 5 November of that year, directed by Paola Randi and produced by Notorious Pictures.